-- Served as the U.S. Secretary of Education under President Barack Obama
+- Arne Duncan served as the U.S. Secretary of Education under President Barack Obama

 - Helped secure congressional support for significant investments in education, focused billions of dollars to transform struggling schools